-Premiums - Personal lines earned premiums and net written premiums continued to grow during the first quarter of 2021, reflecting increased new business and renewal written premiums that included higher average pricing.
-Personal lines net written premiums from high net worth policies totaled approximately \$133 million for the first three months of 2021, compared with \$101 million for the prior-year period.
+Premiums - Personal lines earned premiums and net written premiums continued to grow during the second quarter and first six months of 2021, reflecting increased new business and renewal written premiums that included higher average pricing.
+Personal lines net written premiums from high net worth policies totaled approximately \$177 million and \$310 million for the second quarter and first six months of 2021, compared with \$144 million and \$246 million for the same periods of 2020.
 The table below analyzes the primary components of premiums.

-Agency renewal written premiums increased 3% for the first quarter of 2021, reflecting rate increases in selected states and other factors such as changes in policy deductibles or mix of business.
-We estimate that premium rates for our personal auto line of business increased at average percentages in the mid-single-digit range during the first three months of 2021.
-For our homeowner line of business, we estimate that premium rates for the first three months of 2021 also increased at average percentages in the mid-single-digit range.
+Agency renewal written premiums increased 3% for both the second quarter and first six months of 2021, reflecting rate increases in selected states and other factors such as changes in policy deductibles or mix of business.
+We estimate that premium rates for our personal auto line of business increased at average percentages in the mid-single-digit range during the first six months of 2021.
+For our homeowner line of business, we estimate that premium rates for the first six months of 2021 also increased at average percentages in the mid-single-digit range.
 For both our personal auto and homeowner lines of business, some individual policies experienced lower or higher rate changes based on each risk's specific characteristics and enhanced pricing precision enabled by predictive models.

-Personal lines new business written premiums increased 35% during the first quarter of 2021, compared with the same period of 2020, following growth of 26% for the second half of 2020.
+Personal lines new business written premiums increased 20% for the second quarter and 27% for the first six months of 2021, compared with the same periods of 2020, following growth of 26% for the second half of 2020.
 We believe underwriting and pricing discipline was maintained in recent quarters, and growth was enhanced by expanded use of enhanced pricing precision tools, including excess and surplus lines homeowner policies we began offering in early 2020.
-Those homeowner policies contributed \$5 million in personal lines new business written premiums for the first three months of 2021.
+Those homeowner policies contributed \$5 million to personal lines new business written premiums for the second quarter and \$10 million for the first six months of 2021.

 Other written premiums include premiums ceded to reinsurers as part of our reinsurance ceded program.
-For our personal lines insurance segment, an increase in ceded premiums decreased net written premiums by \$1 million for the first three months of 2021, compared with the same period of 2020.
+For our personal lines insurance segment, an increase in ceded premiums decreased net written premiums by \$1 million and \$2 million for the second quarter and first six months of 2021, compared with the same periods of 2020.

 We continue to implement strategies discussed in our 2020 Annual Report on Form 10-K, Item 1, Strategic Initiatives, Page 15, to enhance our responsiveness to marketplace changes and to help achieve our long-term objectives for personal lines growth and profitability.
-Personal Lines Insurance Premiums